Back To Previous Page

 You are welcome to bring your own food into the Zoo, and make use of our Picnic and BBQ facilities.

-Please note however, that alcohol is not permitted within the zoo grounds.
+Please note however, that alcohol is not permitted within the zoo grounds (unless by prior arrangement in relation to a function booking)

 Put all of your rubbish in bins and use the Recycling Bins when appropriate.
 Help us to keep our Zoo clean.